yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 ## Validation of **native_callback_uri**

-Validation of **native_callback_uri** by *User-Authenticating Authorization Server* and its App is RECOMMENDED, to mitiagte open redirection attacks.
+Validation of **native_callback_uri** by *User-Interacting Authorization Server* and its App is RECOMMENDED, to mitiagte open redirection attacks.

 A validating Authorization Server MAY use various mechanisms outside the scope of this document.
 For example, validation using {{OpenID.Federation}} is possible: